 Stay in the Know About Reporting Requirements

 Accounts payable departments must have visibility into the accounts payable auditing process—before, during, and after.
 To quickly address and rectify any AP auditing problems, finance departments must fully understand the auditor’s report; staff members should first understand the auditing strategy, then asses audit findings to create a plan based on the auditor’s recommendations.
-Although overwhelming, digesting detailed accounts payable audit reports and analytics is essential to improving the auditing process.
+Although challenging, digesting detailed accounts payable audit reports and analytics is essential to improving the auditing process.
 Accounts payable departments should start by understanding the updated standards of auditing reporting.

 “The international standard requires the auditor to list the areas of the audit that involve the most risk and explain the audit approach to those areas.
 The PCAOB standard in the U.S. includes a similar requirement for a discussion of “critical audit matters,” although that requirement has not yet taken effect.”